LiamRM/Part-Of-Speech-Tagger/README.md

-# Part of Speech Tagger
+# Stochastic Part of Speech Tagger
 In this assignment, I am constructing a stochastic part of speech tagger (POS tagger), which assigns each word in a text a part-of-speech label.
 As opposed to a rule-based tagger, a stochastic tagger uses a training corpus to compute the probability of a given word's tag in a given context.
 I will be following Hidden Markov Model approach using the Viterbi algorithm.

 - Training corpus: ```WSJ_02-21.pos``` (950K words)